Houston Stark Law Attorney

-Negotiating a fair settlement with the OAG requires knowledge of the Stark Law, extensive record keeping of timelines for referrals and payments, and a firm understanding of what the attorney general will accept.
-The health law team at Hendershot, Cannon & Hisey has decades of experience representing physicians and health-care providers in all areas of Medicare and Medicaid billing.
-Our Houston health law attorneys work aggressively with the OAG to negotiate the lowest repayments possible and fight aggressively to avoid criminal penalties stemming from anti-kickback and Stark Law violations.
+The health law team at Hendershot Cowart P.C. has decades of experience representing physicians and healthcare providers in all areas of Medicare and Medicaid billing and healthcare fraud investigations.
+Our Houston health law attorneys work with CMS and OIG on your behalf to negotiate the best possible outcome and fight aggressively to avoid criminal penalties stemming from Anti-Kickback Statute, False Claims Act, or Stark Law violations.

 Consult with an experienced Stark Law defense attorney at Hendershot Cowart P.C. today.

 We Shoulder the Legal Burden.™And let you get back to business.

 We Want to Be Your Law Firm for Life.We take a vested interest in our clients' success – from start to finish.

 We Believe in Prompt, Personal Attention.As a boutique law firm, we unite real experience with personal attention.

 We Serve Clients Throughout Texas and the Nation.We handle matters from the Red River to the Rio Grande and beyond.